Parentage in Muslims Law

 Parentage is the relation of parents to their children.
-The parentage include maternity and paternity.
+The parentage includes maternity and paternity.

-Parentage is generally used for legal relationship which the child has with the parents.
-These legal relationship are associated with certain rights and duties such as rights of inheritance, maintenance and guardianship.
+Parentage is generally used for a legal relationship which the child has with the parents.
+These legal relationships are associated with certain rights and duties such as rights of inheritance, maintenance, and guardianship.

-But under Shia Law an illegitimate child has neither maternity in woman who gave birth nor paternity in the father.
-So in Shia Law the legitimate child can inherit neither from father or mother.
+But under Shia Law, an illegitimate child has neither maternity in the woman who gave birth nor paternity in the father.
+So in Shia Law, the illegitimate child can inherit neither from father or mother.

 An issue of void marriage has neither paternity nor maternity under Shia Law.

 Legitimacy in Muslim Law

 A person born in lawful marriage is said to be the legitimate child of the spouses.
 So the main point in case of the legitimacy of a child is the marriage between his or her parents.

 Special notes regarding the Presumption of Legitimacy

 1. A child born within six months after the marriage: the child is illegitimate unless the father acknowledges the child.